signalfx/integrations/collectd-openstack/README.md

 This is the SignalFx openstack plugin.
 Follow these instructions to install the openstack plugin for collectd.

 The [openstack-collectd](https://github.com/signalfx/collectd-openstack) plugin collects metrics from openstack components by hitting various endpoints.
-This plugin covers below components,
+This plugin covers the following components:

 * Nova (Compute)
 * Cinder (BlockStorge)